-The Sydney College of Divinity (SCD) Library consists of ten individual libraries, which are spread across the campuses of the SCD Member Institutions and Korean School of Theology.
+The Sydney College of Divinity (SCD) Library consists of eleven individual libraries, which are spread across the campuses of the SCD Member Institutions and Korean School of Theology.
 All campus libraries are branches of the Sydney College of Divinity Library.

 The libraries have adequate learning resources and research-trained staff to deliver the Sydney College of Divinity programs of study for which they are accredited and support the concept of research-led teaching in Higher Education.
 Most libraries are institutional members of ALIA/LIANZA and ANZTLA.